ingig/code-narrator/docs/Configuration/code-narrator.config.js.md

+Here is a detailed description of the `code-narrator.config.js` file and its purpose in the application:

 The `code-narrator.config.js` file is a configuration file for the Code Narrator project.
-It contains various settings and options that help customize the behavior of the application.
-Below is a detailed description of each configuration option:
+It contains various settings and options that are used by the application to generate documentation based on the project's source code and other files.
+The configuration object is of type `ICodeNarratorConfig`.

+Below is a brief explanation of each property in the configuration object:

-1. `entry_file`: The entry point of the application.
-In this case, it is set to `./dist/src/App.js`.
+- `entry_file`: The entry point file for the application (e.g., `./dist/src/App.js`).

-2. `cli_file`: The path to the CLI file.
-In this case, it is set to `./dist/src/cli.js`.
+- `cli_file`: The command-line interface file for the application (e.g., `./dist/src/cli.js`).

-3. `project_name`: The name of the project.
-In this case, it is set to "code-narrator".
+- `project_name`: The name of the project (e.g., `code-narrator`).

-4. `config_files`: An array of configuration files used by the project.
-In this case, it includes only "code-narrator.config.js".
+- `config_files`: An array of configuration files used by the project (e.g., `["code-narrator.config.js"]`).

-5. `readmeRoot`: A boolean value that indicates whether the root folder should contain a README file.
-In this case, it is set to `true`.
+- `readmeRoot`: A boolean value indicating whether the root folder should contain a README file.

-6. `folderRootFileName`: The name of the root folder's README file.
-In this case, it is set to 'README'.
+- `folderRootFileName`: The name of the root folder's README file (e.g., `README`).

-7. `repository_url`: The URL of the project's repository.
-In this case, it is set to "https://github.com/ingig/code-narrator".
+- `repository_url`: The URL of the project's repository (e.g., `https://github.com/ingig/code-narrator`).

-8. `project_file`: The path to the project's package.json file.
-In this case, it is set to "package.json".
+- `project_file`: The project's package.json file (e.g., `package.json`).

-9. `source_path`: The path to the source code folder.
-In this case, it is set to "src".
+- `source_path`: The path to the project's source code (e.g., `src`).

-10. `documentation_path`: The path to the documentation folder.
-In this case, it is set to "docs".
+- `documentation_path`: The path to the project's documentation (e.g., `docs`).

-11. `test_path`: The path to the test folder.
-In this case, it is set to "__tests__".
+- `test_path`: The path to the project's test files (e.g., `__tests__`).

-12. `include`: An array of files and folders to be included in the documentation.
-In this case, it includes "code-narrator.config.js" and all TypeScript files in the "src" folder.
+- `include`: An array of file patterns to include in the documentation generation process (e.g., `["code-narrator.config.js", "src/**/*.ts"]`).

-13. `builders`: An array of builder objects that define how the documentation should be generated.
-Each builder object has the following properties:
+- `builders`: An array of builder objects that define how the documentation should be generated.

-    - `name`: The name of the builder.
-    - `template`: The template used by the builder.
-    - `sidebarPosition`: The position of the builder in the sidebar.
-    - `args`: Arguments passed to the builder.
-    - `files`: An array of files used by the builder.
-    - `type`: The type of the builder (e.g., "Custom", "README", "howto").

-To retrieve a value from the config file, you can use the following syntax:
+To retrieve a value from the config file, you can use the `require` function in Node.js.
+For example, to get the `entry_file` value, you can do the following:

 ```javascript
 const config = require('./code-narrator.config.js');